 NOTE: This Syllabus is provided for informational purposes regarding the anticipated course content and schedule of this course.
 It is based upon the most recent information available on the date of its issuance; it is as accurate and complete as possible.
-I reserve the right to make any changes I deem necessary and/or appropriate to support student learning.
+I reserve the right to make any changes I deem necessary and/or appropriate.